 This Rare Footage Of Alaska’s 1964 Good Friday Earthquake Is Positively Heart Wrenching

+There is one event in Alaskan history that will never be forgotten.
+Of all the natural events that have occurred in the last hundred years here in our state, the 1964 Good Friday Earthquake is one that most remember above all the rest.
 It has been reported that the 1964 Good Friday Earthquake did around 311 million dollars worth of damage.
 At 5:36 pm, the earthquake struck and lasted for a total of four minutes and thirty two seconds.
-This 9.2 magnitude earthquake is said to be the most powerful in North American history.
+This 9.2 magnitude 1964 earthquake in Alaska is said to be the most powerful in North American history.
 On top of that, it is said to be the second most powerful earthquake to have ever occurred in the entire world.
 Set north of Prince William Sound and east of Anchorage, the epicenter of this massive earthquake was way too close to home for residents throughout South-Central Alaska.
+Alaska weather should never be underestimated!

 Are you captivated by historic footage of Alaska?
 Check out this rare footage World War Two from 1942 and be prepared for a blast from the past.